MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/android-code.md

 # Android code examples

-This topic demonstrates how to use code elements for the Android version of the RMS SDK.
+This article shows how to code elements for the Android version of the RMS SDK.

-**Note**  In the example code and descriptions that follow, the term MSIPC (Microsoft Information Protection and Control) refers to the client process.
+**Note** In this article, The term _MSIPC_ (Microsoft Information Protection and Control) refers to the client process.

 ## Using the Microsoft Rights Management SDK 4.2 - key scenarios